Tips for Keeping Your Dog Hydrated on the Trail

 When you're hitting the trails with your furry friend, it's crucial to bring plenty of water along for them to stay hydrated.
 Just like humans, dogs need water to regulate their body temperature, aid in digestion, and keep their joints lubricated.
 A general rule of thumb is to bring one ounce of water per pound of your dog's body weight for a day of hiking.
 So if you have a 50-pound dog, make sure to pack at least 50 ounces of water.
 It's always better to have more water than you think you'll need, as you never know how hot the weather or intense the hike may be.

-2. Use a Portable Water Bowl
+2. Use a Portable

 While having water on hand is essential, it won't do much good if your dog can't drink it easily.
 That's where a portable water bowl comes in handy.
 These collapsible bowls are lightweight, compact, and easy to carry, making them perfect for hiking trips.
 Simply unfold the bowl, pour some water in it, and let your dog take a refreshing drink whenever they need it.
-The bowls are usually made of waterproof material, so you don't have to worry about leaks or spills in your backpack.
+The bowls are usually made of material, so you don't have to worry about leaks or spills in your backpack.

 3. Take Frequent Breaks